 Pain is generally a warning signal that there is something amiss within the body, so it is not always a good idea to eliminate it completely.
 However the subconscious mind can transform a chronic pain into a minor one; diminish and move the perception of pain from an organ to an extremity; or turn a stinging pain into a vibration, which is perceptible, but not uncomfortable.

-Dental pain, post-operative and injury pain, back pain, Fibromyalgia pain, joint and muscle pain, migraines and headaches all respond well to clinical hypnotherapy for pain relief.
+Joint, muscle and nerve pain, migraines and headaches all respond well to clinical hypnotherapy for pain relief.
 The pain can be diminished in a single session, and the sufferer can be taught self hypnosis techniques to keep pain at bay, permanently.

-Sometimes pain is psychosomatic, and then clinical hypnoanalysis can be used to try to discover the subconscious root of the pain, and potentially eliminate it forever.
+Sometimes physical pain is being created by the mind as a sign of unprocessed trauma, and then clinical hypnoanalysis can be used to discover the root cause of the pain, and eliminate it forever.

 If you would like to discuss clinical hypnotherapy as a solution to any pain you are suffering, feel free to contact me.